linkedin/Hakawai/README.md

 - Programmatically dismiss autocorrect suggestions, and temporarily override the autocorrect, autocorrection, and spell checking modes.
 - Extend functionality by registering or unregistering plug-ins.
 - Custom 'rounded rect background' attribute, and a custom layout manager allowing additional attributes to be defined.
+- The fact that this text view implements a custom layout manager and text container fixes several ``UITextView`` bugs by default.
 - *EXPERIMENTAL* - Easily monitor user changes to the text view's contents using the optional Abstraction Layer; two-stage insertion for Chinese and Japanese keyboards is also properly handled.
 The Abstraction Layer is built into the text view; it can also be pulled out and used independently if you desire.